Home 9 Big Cats 9 Big Cats Biological Classification

 • Chordata Phylum (groups having a similar body plan)

-• Vertebrata subPhylum (vertebrates – having a backbone or spinal column)
+• Vertebrata subphylum (vertebrates – having a backbone or spinal column)

 • Mammalia Class (mammals – hair or fur, females produce milk for their young)